This article contains affiliate links. We may earn a small commission if you purchase via these links.

-While thermal is often associated with the military, deep pocket preppers, and law enforcement, there’s also a movement to allow it for use in predator hunting.
+While thermal is often associated with the military, SHTF prepping, and law enforcement, it's also used in predator hunting.

 With the late hours that comes with the hyper-activity of the generally nocturnal creatures, you’ll need the best night vision scope or thermal on your side.

-Between the standalone scopes, clip-ons, and 640 resolution sensors in this lineup, you will own the night on a moonless night and turn that hunter into the hunted.
+Between standalone scopes, clip-ons, and 640 resolution sensors in this lineup, a productive hunt is guaranteed.

 Best Thermal Scopes for Coyote Hunting Reviews

 1. AGM Rattler TS25-384 – Best Under $2000

 The AGM Rattler TS25-384 represents the best of the mid-range market.
 The TS25 and TS35 models are identical in features but the TS35 has a 35mm lens for longer detection and greater optical magnification but at the cost of a narrow FOV and higher price.
 For under $2000, the TS25 fits the budget.

 - 1.5x optical magnification